 The idea is to replace the pasta base of a baked meatball dish with the paleo equivalent of creamed spinach.
 I then top it off with some baked meatballs (I made my pesto ones) and pour marinara sauce over the top.
 If you're a paleo purist you can stop there, but I sprinkled some raw cheese on top and broiled it for about 5 minutes until it was crisp.

 You can use any meatball or sauce recipe here, and can certainly use bottled for the latter if you have one that works for you.
-As such I'm just included my "creamed" spinach recipe, which gets it creaminess from coconut milk and a nice hit of flavor from some grated nutmeg.
+As such I'm just including my "creamed" spinach recipe, which gets it creaminess from coconut milk and a nice hit of flavor from some grated nutmeg.

 Paleo Creamed Spinach